BryanOwens012/template-claude-nextjs-fastapi/README.md

     └── ...
 ```

 Each service is independently deployable with its own configuration and dependencies.
+Not only does such a structure reduce coupling, but it also speeds up development by allowing you to run one Claude instance per service simultaneously without encountering merge conflicts.

 ## Environment Variables